ripdog/vapoursonic/README.md

 FAQ:
 --
+_What platforms does it run on?_

+All the technologies I've built on are cross-platform, across at least Windows, Linux, and MacOS.
+Thus it should work on all of those.
+However, Windows is my primary development platform and so integration with it is my first priority.

+I am planning full Linux support, but that will come afterwards.
+It should work now, but I haven't tried.
+It does not have linux global keybinding nor MPRIS integration.

+MacOS?
+Again, should work.
+I don't have a mac though, so no integration nor builds will be happening.

 _Why isn't gapless playback working for me?_

 vapoursonic uses mpv to play your music. mpv uses ffmpeg in turn, which errs on the side of 'working right' rather than 'working fast'.